-- Annual Incentive Plan Approved annual cash bonuses under the annual incentive plan of 143.6% based on performance of financial and functional measures.
-Achievement of functional measures and actual revenue and gross margin results compared to 2019 performance goals resulted in above target annual incentive award payouts to our named executive officers for 2019. - ☐ Equity Incentive Awards Granted long-term incentive compensation opportunities in the form of restricted stock awards and performance share awards.
-Beginning in 2019, the Compensation Committee has adjusted the mix of equity grants to NEOs (other than the CEO) to 50% long-term performance share awards (at target) and 50% time-based restricted stock.
-The mix of equity grants for the CEO are 70% long-term performance share awards (at target) and 30% time-based restricted stock.
+Pay Element 2021 Action Base Salary Approved annual base salary increases ranging from 2% to 3% of 2020 base salary, excluding promotion increases.
+CEO annual base salary remained unchanged.
+Annual Incentive Plan Established performance metrics based on achievement of operational, financial and strategic goals, with significant weight (50%) given to annual revenue growth.
+Equity Incentive Plan Granted long-term incentive compensation opportunities in the form of restricted stock awards and performance share awards.
+The mix of equity grants for NEOs (other than the CEO and promotion-related grants) is 50% long-term performance share awards (at target) and 50% time-based restricted stock.
+The mix of equity grants for the CEO is 70% long-term performance share awards (at target) and 30% time-based restricted stock.
+Performance share awards granted in 2021 have two equally weighted performance targets: revenue compound annual growth rate and relative total shareholder return.

-2019 Stockholder Say on Pay Vote
+2021 Stockholder Say on Pay Vote

-At each Annual Meeting of the Company's stockholders since 2013, the Company has held a "Say on Pay Vote," which is a non-binding advisory resolution stating that stockholders approve the compensation paid to the Company's Named Executive Officers.
+At each Annual Meeting of the Company's stockholders since 2013, the Company has held a "Say on Pay Vote", which is a non-binding advisory resolution stating that stockholders approve the compensation paid to the Company's Named Executive Officers.
 The Compensation Committee carefully considers the results of this vote each year.
-Company stockholders approved the Say on Pay Vote with over 97 percent support last year.
-The Compensation Committee believes that this level of support reflects favorably on the Company's executive compensation program and the actions taken by our Compensation Committee.
+Company stockholders approved the Say on Pay Vote with over 95% support last year and 85% in 2020.
+The Compensation Committee considered these levels of support as it reviewed the Company's executive compensation programs and its decisions related to executive compensation.